iagobruno/remote-controllers-manager/README.md

 - ✅ Broadcast message from a controller to other controllers.
 - ✅ Check the connection state of the screen.
 - ✅ Get total of connected controllers.
-- ❌ Allow multiple separate rooms.
+- ✅ Allow multiple separate rooms.
-- ❌ Allow multiple screens per room.

 ## Getting started